jaylensoeur/intern-tech-task/README.md

 3) Create a sample unit-test for the add and remove functionality.
 (please create the branch - feature/shopping-cart-add-remove-unit-tests)

-By the end of this problem you should have 3 branches squentially building on top of each other as you solve each task.
+By the end of this problem you should have 3 branches sequentially building on top of each other as you solve each task.